-Getting a second mortgage is a separate mortgage taken out on an additional or second property, leaving you with two concurrent mortgages to pay off.
+A second mortgage is a separate mortgage taken out on an additional or second property, leaving you with two mortgages to pay off at the same time.

 Compare mortgages if you're remortgaging, a first-time buyer, looking for a buy-to-let or moving home

 Getting a second mortgage is simply the same as another mortgage, only with stricter affordability checks, because it could add significant financial strain to pay for a second mortgage.

 Some people looking to buy a second home might be thinking of taking out a second charge mortgage, which is sometimes referred to as a second mortgage, but these are separate types of loan.